Inherited Craziness

 All of the baptisms show them as children of Morris and Sarah.
 On Sarah's baptism, their address is listed as Fore Street, Edmonton.

 In 1841, Morris Gleed (58), wife Sarah (48), daughter Esther (17) and son Morris (8) were living in Water Lane, Fore Street, Edmonton.
 Also in the household were Thomas Acland (20) and Sarah Batts (4).
-(There is no indication of relationships in 1841, but could she be a granddaughter?)
+(There is no indication of relationships, but could she be a granddaughter?)

 Morris Gleed died, at 58, in 1843 M Qtr in EDMONTON Vol 03 Page 97.